At Berry Street we are committed to protecting the privacy of the information that we collect about you during your time with our service.

 - If required to do so by law;

-- If it will prevent or lessen a serious or imminent threat to somebody’s life, health or safety or to public health or safety;
+- If it will prevent or lessen a serious threat to somebody’s life, health or safety or to public health or safety;

 - It is necessary to provide a public health service;